jackrengelink/TimeEdit-to-Google-Calendar-sync/README.md

 ### Version

+These two are deliberately not stored, so an old copy can still learn that it is old.

 | Setting | What it does |
 | --- | --- |
 | `SCRIPT_VERSION` | Which version you are running |